MagQ98/haunted-house/README.md

 <p>I then had to wait for my app while it was being built and when it was done I saw an “App was  successfully deployed” message and a button to show my deployed link</p>

-The live link can be found here - https://haunted-house0.herokuapp.com/
+The live link can be found here - https://haunted-house0.herokuapp.com/ The repository can be found here - https://github.com/MagQ98/haunted-house

 Credits
 ======

 ### Content

-<p>When planning my project I visited a number of different sites to gain inspiration</p>
+<p>When planning my project I visited a number of different sites to gain inspiration:</p>
 <p>https://www.youtube.com/watch?v=DEcFCn2ubSg&ab_channel=TechWithTim</p>
 <p>https://www.youtube.com/watch?v=SH5-xJp1mY0&ab_channel=hundredvisionsguy</p>
 <p>https://www.youtube.com/watch?v=IRg4G-iUD_I&ab_channel=SamRosenfeld</p>